‘Unnatural Selection’ Season 1 Review: A Strange Future Is Upon Us

 Summary

-Trying its hardest to stay on the fence, Netflix Series Unnatural Selection Season 1 is a real brain teaser, giving us insight into the future of gene modification.
+Trying its hardest to stay on the fence, Unnatural Selection is a real brain teaser, giving us insight into the future of gene modification.

-Every time I think about gene-editing, I am torn by my love for science and my belief in nature taking its course.
-If someone was to tell me that defining our genetics could mean saving the ones we love, how could I argue?
-We are often torn by our emotional choices, which form our villains in stories — the scientist that took it too far to save his child; Walter Bishop in Fringe.
+Every time I think about gene editing, I am torn between my love for science and my belief in nature taking its course.
+If someone were to tell me that defining our genetics could mean saving the ones we love, how could I argue?
+We are often torn by our emotional choices, which form our villains in stories—the scientist who took it too far to save his child, Walter Bishop, in Fringe.

-Laying beneath the stories of those directly affected by gene editing follows biohackers, more famously the scientist Josiah Zayner, known for his lone-wolf work on genetic engineering and self-experimenting.
+Underneath the stories of those directly affected by gene editing are biohackers, most famously the scientist Josiah Zayner, known for his lone-wolf work on genetic engineering and self-experimenting.
 The series offers a lot of opposition towards Mr. Zayner, but his influence and beliefs tend to shine through.
-He believes everyone should have a fair chance at a better life using the likes of gene-editing or therapy.
+He believes everyone should have a fair chance at a better life using gene editing or therapy.

-Unnatural Selection Season 1 offers some intriguing case studies; a child progressively going blind, a man suffering from spinal muscular atrophy and a company testing on someone with HIV in the hope they can find a cure.
+Unnatural Selection offers some intriguing case studies: a child progressively going blind, a man suffering from spinal muscular atrophy, and a company testing on someone with HIV in the hope they can find a cure.
 There’s a question of ethics, Big Pharma prices, and the impact it will have on the world.
-The Netflix series also delves into Gene Drive, tapping into changing the ecosystem of significant habitats.
+The series also delves into Gene Drive, tapping into changing the ecosystem of significant habitats.

-But regardless, Unnatural Selection Season 1 ponders the questions and gives us insight into an inevitable future.
+Regardless, Unnatural Selection ponders the questions and gives us insight into an inevitable future.